 Step 1: Cut What You Need

-Cut only the amount of cucumber that you are going to use immediately with a sharp knife.
-The left-over cucumber will keep for longer if you leave it whole.
+Using a sharp knife, cut only the amount of cucumber that you are going to use immediately.
+The leftover cucumber will keep for longer if you leave it whole.

 When you have some cucumber left over that you don't expect to eat soon, cut it into thin slices and add to a pitcher of iced water.
 Throw some fresh mint leaves in too for a refreshing and fragrant drink.
 For a sweet version, stir in a little honey in place of sugar.